ietf-wg-ohai/oblivious-http/draft-thomson-http-oblivious.md

 is removed by the proxy.
 A client MAY include information only for the oblivious proxy resource in header fields identified by the Connection header field if it trusts the proxy to remove these as required by Section 7.6.1 of
-{{!HTTP}}.
+{{HTTP}}.
 The client needs to trust that the proxy does not replicate the source addressing information in the request it forwards.

 Clients rely on the oblivious proxy resource to forward encapsulated requests